szobov/szobov.github.io/_drafts/robotics-and-UAV-projects-in-cold-winter.md

 ---
 layout: post
-title: The caveats for robotic (UAV) project in a very cold winter
+title: The caveats for robotic (UAV) projects in a cold winter
 categories:
 - blog
 tags: